Devanshi-cloud/AR/README.md

-You'll be needing a whether api, brave or tavily api just in case and julep.ai
+You'll be needing a whether api, brave or tavily api just in case and julep.ai api